 I’m open to the idea of acquiring a second passport: many Irish are citizens of another country by birth, parentage or marriage.
 But like my name, my primary passport will remain the same.
 In a world which is in a state of flux, having some constant in life is vital.
 For me, that constant state is the Republic of Ireland and there is an onus on me to contribute to its betterment.
 It’s my argument and perhaps that’s what being Irish means.

-If you still feel like visiting my home country after reading this then have a look at my Ireland destinations page.
+If you still feel like visiting my home country after reading this then have a look at my Planning a Trip to Ireland post.